CtrlK

 Suggestions

-Expand the capabilities section to list more specific actions (e.g., 'Searches GitHub and marketplaces, compares options, checks compatibility, and guides installation')
+Expand the capability description with more specific actions, e.g., 'Searches GitHub repositories and plugin marketplaces, compares options, checks compatibility, and provides installation instructions.'

 DimensionReasoningScore